ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

     pip install python-ev3dev

+{% include /style/icon.html type="info" %}
+Note, on a system that has both Python 2 and Python 3 installed, for example a Mac, use

+    pip3 install python-ev3dev

+to install python-ev3dev for use with the Python 3 interpreter.
+{:.alert .alert-info}

+Once you have installed the library the red curly lines will go away and autocomplete will work for ev3dev-python commands (very handy).

+{% include /util/screenshot.html source="/images/PyCharm/installed-lib.png" %}

 ## Using the power of the IDE

 With the IDE (PyCharm) set up and the library installed you can code much